 Visit Rottingdean Beach

-Rottingdean Beach is a fairly secluded beach below high chalk cliffs.
+Rottingdean Beach is a sandy beach below high chalk cliffs on the Sussex coast.
 The Undercliff Path runs from Rottingdean to Brighton Marina and is a main visitor attraction along the South East Coast.

 There are basic amenities a handful of beach huts along the front, and the beach has a life guards on duty during the summer months.